Overcome Habits & Addictions

 Each therapy session is 60 - 90 minutes long.
 At the start of the session, we'll briefly discuss the issue.
 We'll quickly move into hypnosis, as the true cause of the problem can be better understood when working with the subconscious mind.
 A variety of different methods will then be used to treat the issue.
 The final part of the session will be recorded.
 The recording will be provided to you at the end of the session to take home.

-Can I really overcome my issue in just 3 sessions?
+Can I really overcome my issue in just a few sessions?

 Absolutely!
 Using this method, I help people resolve their issues, quickly, easily and permanently.